Daffodil Stick, 2011, 1″x 52″, acrylic and mixed medium on wood.

 They were completely unexpected.
 I’d never seen one before.
 Didn’t know what they were for.
 Or their physical nature.
 The first time I held one I thought it a marvel of architecture.
 Evocative, tactile, weighty.
-Made of wood, pointed at both ends, it was scepter and staff, superhero rod.
+Made of wood, pointed at both ends, these tobacco sticks were scepter and staff, superhero rods.
 Magical.

 Mostly they were raw and solid, slender and unused with no discernible future.

 Each, from the start, began as it’s own piece.
 Treated individual.
 Four-sided, lean and holdable.
 I liked so much about this new canvas.
 A new option for me.
 I fell in love with them.

 It began on a driving trip with a friend and a stop at his friend’s farm in Kentucky.
 On that first visit Lucy, the lyrical Lady of the Farm, introduced us to the lands with a walking tour and on that walk one barn had the sticks (pictured above) stacked by the thousands.
 “No longer needed.”

 The farm had not grown tobacco for years.
 I learned that the sticks were used to transport tobacco from the fields and then hang them in the ventilation barn rafters for curing.
 Complete utility.
 A farm tool.
 Now unused.
 Me, I saw second-life potential.

 Averaging 1″ square by 52″ long, pointed at both ends, with a weight determined by their wood, they’re all stand me up or hang me up pieces.